codemicro/bar/README.md

 ---

-This is a i3wm status bar that's build as a toy project.
-It's pretty basic, doesn't have many features and isn't very configurable.
+This is a i3wm status bar that's built as a toy project.
+It's pretty basic, doesn't have many features and isn't very configurable unless you want to edit the source and recompile it.

 This interacts with i3 using the [i3bar input protocol](https://i3wm.org/docs/i3bar-protocol.html).